charman/surveyor_tweaks/README.md

 # surveyor_tweaks

 SurveyorTweaks provides additional functionality to users of the the Surveyor Gem (https://github.com/NUBIC/surveyor).

-The Gem:
+SurveyorTweaks:
 * Provides an admin interface for viewing survey responses, accessible at '/survey_admin'
 * Adds convenience methods for analyzing responses to the ResponseSet and Survey models